Jacoby Brissett: College career

-As a true freshman at Florida in 2011, Brissett was a backup to starter John Brantley.
+As a true freshman with the Florida Gators in 2011, Brissett was a backup to starter John Brantley.
 In October, he started his first two career games, after Brantley was injured.
 His first career start came against number-one ranked LSU.
 He threw for 94 yards, one touchdown and two interceptions in the 41–11 loss.
 Overall, he appeared in eight games, completing 18-of-39 passes for 206 yards, two touchdowns, and four interceptions.
 Entering his sophomore season, Brissett competed with Jeff Driskel for the Gators starting job.
-On September 1, he started the opening game against Bowling Green.
+On September 1, he started the opening game against the Bowling Green.
 However, Driskel was the starter for the rest of the season.
-Brissett started his second game of the season on November 17 against Jacksonville State after Driskel was unable to play due to injury.
+Brissett started his second game of the season on November 17 against the Jacksonville State after Driskel was unable to play due to injury.
 Overall, he appeared in five games, completing 23-of-35 for 249 yards and a touchdown.

-Brissett transferred to NC State in January 2013.
+Brissett transferred to North Carolina State University in January 2013 to play for the Wolfpack.
 After sitting out the 2013 season due to transfer rules, Brissett took over as the Wolfpack's starting quarterback for 2014.
 That year, he passed for 2,606 yards with 23 touchdowns and five interceptions.
 As a senior in 2015, he passed for 2,662 yards and 20 touchdowns and six interceptions.